Fix: The Driver Being Installed Is Not Validated

 While attempting to update drivers in a system, Windows users often experience the error the driver being installed is not validated for this computer.

-Luckily, you can resolve this error easily.
-In this article, we’ll provide the necessary steps to resolve this error.
+Luckily, you can easily resolve this error.
+In this article, we’ll provide the necessary steps.

 What causes this driver validation error?

-There is only one major reason you’re getting the error message that the driver being installed is not validated for this computer; you’re attempting to install a driver on your PC that the driver manufacturer doesn’t officially license.
+There is only one primary reason you’re getting the error message that the driver being installed is not validated for this computer: you’re attempting to install a driver on your PC that the manufacturer doesn’t officially license.

 Further, you can get many driver-related problems if you don’t address this error.
 Often, the causes are intentional by the manufacturers who prevent new driver installation that has not been endorsed.